dimPhilip/GettingandCleaningDataCourseProject/README.md

 * Reshape data using the "melt" command from the "reshape2" R package.
 This yields a dataset with four columns, "Subject" and "Activity" as ID variables and a variable names column and a variable value column (e.g. if "Subject" "Activity" and three other variables (V1, V2, V3) were the only variables and there was only one observation, the new dataset would have three observations: Obs1[Subject, Activity, V1 Name, V1 Value] Obs2[Subject, Activity, V2 Name, V2 Value] Obs3[Subject, Activity, V3 Name, V3 Value]
 * Recast the data taking the mean of each variable by Subject-Activity combination.
 	* After recasting the data (using the "dcast" command from the "reshare2" R package), add "MEAN" to the front of each new mean variable.
-* Output the dataset as a "dataTidy.txt" file
+* Output the dataset as a "dataTidy.txt" file delimited by tabs

 ### Full R Code for Processing Original Dataset into Tidy Dataset